Darbyshire64/MultiPad/README.md

 # MultiPad
 An Multifunctional inspired macro pad.
-That im submiting for @HackClub's <a href="highway.hackclub.com">highway</a>.
+That im submiting for HackClub's <a href="highway.hackclub.com">highway</a>.
 The macro pad has a minimalist but functional design, With Multi layerd functionality

 # Features